web3-storage/web3.storage/packages/website/pages/docs/concepts/w3link.md

 ---
 title: IPFS Gateways
-description: An overview of IPFS Gateways background and w3link.
+description: An overview of IPFS HTTP Gateways and w3link.
 ---

-# IPFS Gateways
+# IPFS HTTP Gateways

 Web3.Storage uses the [InterPlanetary File System (IPFS)](https://ipfs.io) as a key part of its [storage and retrieval infrastructure][concepts-decentralized-storage].